CHTC/chtc-website-source/uw-research-computing/r-jobs.md

 ```
 {:.term}

-In the R terminal, first, set the package installation location, and
-then install your packages using `install.packages`.
+In the R terminal, install your packages using `install.packages`.

 ```
 > install.packages("package_name")
 ```
 {:.term}

+Replace "package_name" with the name of the package you wish to install.

 The first time you will be prompted to choose a \"CRAN mirror\" - this
 is where R is downloading the package.
-Choose any `http` (not `https`!)
+Choose any option that does **not** state `https`
-option.
+by the name as we only want locations with `http` configuration.

 If you need a Bioconductor package you will first need to install the
 Bioconductor installation manager, then use Bioconductor to install your